Compose application model

-Services communicate with each other through Networks.
-In this specification, a Network is a platform capability abstraction to establish an IP route between containers within services connected together.
-Low-level, platform-specific networking options are grouped into the Network definition and MAY be partially implemented on some platforms.
+Services communicate with each other through networks.
+In the Compose Specification, a network is a platform capability abstraction to establish an IP route between containers within services connected together.

-Services store and share persistent data into Volumes.
-The specification describes such a persistent data as a high-level filesystem mount with global options.
-Actual platform-specific implementation details are grouped into the Volumes definition and MAY be partially implemented on some platforms.
+Services store and share persistent data into volumes.
+The Specification describes such a persistent data as a high-level filesystem mount with global options.

 Some services require configuration data that is dependent on the runtime or platform.
-For this, the specification defines a dedicated concept: Configs.
-From a Service container point of view, Configs are comparable to Volumes, in that they are files mounted into the container.
+For this, the Specification defines a dedicated configs concept.
+From a service container point of view, configs are comparable to volumes, in that they are files mounted into the container.
 But the actual definition involves distinct platform resources and services, which are abstracted by this type.

 Illustrative example

-The following example illustrates Compose specification concepts with a concrete example application.
+The following example illustrates the Compose concepts outlined above.
 The example is non-normative.

 Consider an application split into a frontend web application and a backend service.